-This question is a little more geared to the venture capital and investor route.
-Sharks want to know who they will be working with if they come in on a business.
+Outside investors are going to want to know who is on your team.
+Sharks want to know who they will work with if they come in on a business.

 How much do you do in crowdfunding?

-Crowdfunding is about much more than just the money.
-Launching a crowd campaign can get you instant feedback before you spend a dime in production.
+Crowdfunding is about much more than just money.
+Launching a crowd campaign can get instant feedback before spending a dime on production.
 It can also build a community of cheerleaders around your brand.

 How much debt do you have?

-Don’t think debt is a bad thing for your business.
-It might be a better source of funding than sharing your profits with an investor.
+Don't think debt is a bad thing for your business.
+On the contrary, it might be a better funding source than sharing your profits with an investor.

 How much inventory do you have?

-Do you have enough inventory to handle big spikes in sales or might you run out of product?
-Are you paying to store your inventory or is there a way to track your sales so you have just enough produced to meet sales?
+Do you have enough inventory to handle big spikes in sales, or might you run out of product?
+Are you paying to store your inventory, or is there a way to track your sales so you have enough produced to meet sales?

 How much of your own money is in the product?

-Angel investors and Sharks like to see ‘skin in the game’ from entrepreneurs.
-Don’t go looking for outside money unless you’ve already put your own money behind it.
+Angel investors and Sharks like to see ‘skin in the game' from entrepreneurs.
+Don't look for outside money unless you've already put your money behind it.

 What is your market share in comparison to your competitors?

-Understand how much in sales is made on your product and competitors, both in your local market and globally.
-This will help you track how you compete and growth potential for the future.
+You need to understand the scale of your market and how much market share you have.
+This data will help you track how you compete and your growth potential for the future.